 - Drinking apple juice regularly is helpful for keeping away Alzheimer’s disease and fighting the effects of aging on the brain.

-- Consuming high-fiber foods, including apples, have been proved to provide protection against Parkinson’s disease, a condition characterized by the breakdown of the brain’s dopamine-producing nerve cells.
+- Consuming high-fiber foods, including apples, has been proven to provide protection against Parkinson’s disease, a condition characterized by the breakdown of the brain’s dopamine-producing nerve cells.

 - The presence of excessive cholesterol in the bile to remain as liquid causes it to solidify and hence, form gallstones.
 To prevent the formation of gallstones, a high-fiber diet is highly recommended to keep the weight and cholesterol levels under control.
 Apples are among the high-fiber foods.